7 Ways to Winterize Your Cottage

 Don’t forget to disconnect all the appliances and turn the breaker off at the electrical panel.
 Then do one last walk around to make sure that everything has been turned off or secured as per your insurance policy.
 Once you’ve completed your final inspection, lock all windows, doors, gates, and outbuildings.

-Find out what’s required by your insurance policy when shutting down your cottage by contacting us at Rowat Insurance.
+Find out what’s required by your insurance policy when shutting down your cottage insurance by contacting us at Rowat Insurance.
 We’ll also review your current policy and make suggestions if there’s a better one for your needs and budget.
 Call us today!